Saraswati River: Contemporary religious significance

 After the Vedic Saraswati dried, new myths about the rivers arose.
 Saraswati is described to flow in the underworld and rise to the surface at some places.
 For centuries, the Saraswati river existed in a "subtle or mythic" form, since it corresponds with none of the major rivers of present-day South Asia.
 Many Hindus believe that the joining of the Ganges and Yamuna rivers at Triveni Sangam, Prayagraj, also converges with the unseen Saraswati river, which is believed to flow underground.
-This is despite Prayagaraj being at a large distance from the historic route of Sarasvati river as an underground river flowing east.
+This is despite Prayagraj being at a large distance from the historic route of Saraswati river as an underground river flowing east.
 The belief of the Saraswati joining at the confluence of the Ganges and Yamuna originates from Puranic scriptures and denotes the "powerful legacy" the Vedic river left after her supposed disappearance.
 The belief is interpreted as "symbolic".
 The rivers Saraswati, Yamuna, Ganga are believed to be companions of Brahma, Vishnu, Shiva respectively.
 In lesser known configuration, Saraswati is said to form the Triveni confluence with rivers Hiranya and Kapila near Somnath temple.
 There are several other Trivenis in India where two physical rivers are joined by the "unseen" Saraswati, which adds to the sanctity of the confluence.

-Historian Romila Thapar notes that "once the river had been mythologised through invoking the memory of the earlier river, its name—Saraswati—could be applied to many rivers, which is what happened in various parts of the Indian Subcontinent."
+Historian Romila Thapar notes that "once the river had been mythologised through invoking the memory of the earlier river, its name—Sarasvati—could be applied to many rivers, which is what happened in various parts of the Indian Subcontinent."

 Several present-day rivers are also named Saraswati, after the Vedic Saraswati: